-The global model configuration is used to provide configuration that needs to be shared between multiple generators, as well as complex configuration that cannot be easily specified by a generator parameter.
+The global model configuration is used to provide a configuration that needs to be shared between multiple generators, as well as a complex configuration that cannot be easily specified by a generator parameter.

 To see how it is used by individual generators, you can check the documentation on each specific generator.